ufscwiki/Unfavorable-Semicircle-Wiki/docs/LOCUS.md

 **N.B.**: *These composites are large and may cause distress to your computer if you try to open them!*

 ## Audio
-> ben's fractals: I noticed that when you speed up the audio in the LOCUS series by alot(around 20 times) it turns out that it's actually a really low-passed static
+> ben's fractals: I noticed that when you speed up the audio in the LOCUS series by a lot (around 20 times) it turns out that it's actually a really low-passed static
 >
 > It does sound like it has something encoded in it though